hbai521/Calcium_Imaging/README.md

 ⚠️ Notes: The number of background values recorded must exactly match the number of Mean_Intensity##.csv files for each neuron.
 For example, if Neuron 0 has cleaned data from Z05 to Z11, there should be seven sets of five background values for Neuron 0 in background_i.xlsx.

-## Step 5: Work on the other stacks which you can see the target neuron.
+## Step 5: Repeat the TrackMate analysis on all other stacks which you can see the target neuron across all times.

-Repeat the TrackMate analysis (Steps 2–4) for all Z-slices where the neuron is clearly visible.

 ## Step 6: Checklist Before Running Python